 Recovery point objective – RPO, for short – is the maximum amount of time your business can afford to lose data during an incident based on the frequency of your backups.
 If you don’t know your RPO, you’re going to struggle to successfully recover after a disaster.

 However, it’s important to remember that every company is different, so there’s no one-size-fits-all solution.
-Certain applications will be more critical to your organization than others, and you must prioritize which ones hold the most business value.
-Utilizing tiered backup and recovery can help you get there.
+Certain applications will be more critical to your organisation than others, and you must prioritise which ones hold the most business value. utilising tiered backup and recovery can help you get there.

-By tiering your applications – Tier 1 for mission critical; Tier 2 for business critical; Tier 3 for important but not greatly affecting revenue – you can categorize them based on the impact they have on your business, and determine which order they should be recovered.
-This will ensure an efficient and effective recovery that minimizes disruption.
+By tiering your applications – Tier 1 for mission critical; Tier 2 for business critical; Tier 3 for important but not greatly affecting revenue – you can categorise them based on the impact they have on your business, and determine which order they should be recovered.
+This will ensure an efficient and effective recovery that minimises disruption.

 Of course, as your production environment evolves – including the addition or removal of applications, consolidating systems or other major changes to your environment – you should adjust your DR plans to reflect them.